veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

 ```csharp
 client.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", ApiKey);
 ```
-Once the request is sent correctly we receive a Job ID created for our request.
+Once the request is sent correctly, we receive a Job ID created for our request.
 Next step is to execute that job.
 We do that by sending:
 ```csharp
 response = await client.PostAsync(ServiceJobsUrl + "/" + jobId + "/start?api-version=2.0", null);
 ```

-Now job starts.
+Now we have started the the training process.
 As this is not simple request-response action we will not get the result immediately.
 The last line of Retrain method is about monitoring how this job evaluates and what is the progress.

-In MonitorProgress method we have a loop which asks WebService for our job and based on response status, prepares result if finished, prepares error message if faulted or just waits and repeats if job is still in progress.
+In the MonitorProgress method we have a loop which asks WebService for the status on our job.

-After job is completed we receive location of our .ilearner file.
+After the job is completed, we receive location of our .ilearner file.
+The file will be used by WebServiceUpdater to update the predictive model.
 ```csharp
 public class AzureBlobDataReference
 {